Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "That easy, huh?"
 Jake asked.
 He stood from his desk and set about making her a cup of tea, exactly what she needed.
 She hadn’t been flattering Jenkins about the quality of his coffee - it genuinely was superb - but Darcy had always preferred a good jasmine tea.
 Just one of the things that made Jake such a good partner.

 "Oh yeah.
 He’s a classic misanthrope.
 Pretty sure he thinks the neighbors are all waiting for their chance to ram a Bible down his throat.
-Throw in a white knight streak, and…" she trailed off meaningfully.
+Throw in a white knight streak, and..." she trailed off meaningfully.

 "Likes to feel like he’s rescuing a worthy damsel, huh?"
 Jake noted.
 He dropped a little jasmine tea pearl into the teapot for her and covered it in newly boiled water.